erikamb92/RISKGLACIERMELT/README.txt

 After unzipping, the maps can be opened using any GIS-based software.

-At each individual raster pixel and vector point along a river the value of either ee is listed in the legend under the "Pixel value".
+At each individual raster pixel and vector point along a river the value of either EXPOSURE, VULNERABILITY, HAZARD or RISK is listed in the legend under the "Pixel value".
 As the maps are at a very high resolution, zooming in is required to delineate details.

 The file naming convention in use is the following: